If you own a business in the cannabis industry, odds are you know it moves pretty FAST.

 While the shape of the entire legal cannabis market remains largely unknown, there is one thing we know for sure – industry consolidation isn’t disappearing anytime soon.

-According to Viridian’s Cannabis Deal Tracker, 79 deals were closed last year and for the first half of 2018 more than 145 mergers and acquisitions have been announced since January 1st.
+According to Viridian’s Cannabis Deal Tracker, 79 deals were closed last year and for the first half of 2018, more than 145 cannabis mergers and acquisitions have been announced since January 1st.

 That’s nearly double than what it was a year ago!